grabowsp/sg_8X/admixture_analysis/natv2_admix/natv2_admix_steps.md

-# Steps for running ADMIXTURE on allsamp samples
+# Steps for running ADMIXTURE on natv2 samples

 ## Steps
 * generate tped files with VCF tools